 Together we can make sense of these difficult feelings.
 Bereavement, isolation, low self esteem, workplace bullying or life transitions are some of the many challenges which threaten your mental wellbeing.
 I will help you to find a different way of looking at things and gain a clearer understanding of yourself and your relationship with others.

 You can develop valuable insight, recognise your strengths and find a clearer direction in your life.
 I provide a completely confidential space where you will feel safe and supported.

 Training, qualifications & experience

-I had two years experience of counselling IAPT clients referred through their GP in a mainstream Community Counselling service and also work as a Counsellor in a South London Bereavement Service.
+I’ve had many years experience of counselling clients with a wide range of issues in a mainstream counselling service.
+I also work in a South London Bereavement Service.

 I am a member of the BACP and abide by their code of ethics.
 I am committed to pursuing my ongoing professional development and maintain an awareness of current thinking in the field of psychotherapy.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.